seedstack/website/content/getting-started/project-templates/domain.md

 ---

 If you are using the [business framework](/docs/business) you can choose to write your domain in its own module for reuse and modularity purposes.
-In that case, each domain (e.g. each business context) should go in its own module.
+In that case, each domain (e.g. each business context) should go in its own module.<!--more-->

 # Creation